Data Cart

 Comparability — Mexico [top]

 The universe for CLASSWK varies considerably among the Mexican samples.
 The 1960 census did not specify a population to be enumerated; rather, any person whose situation did not match with any categories presented was assumed to be not working and/or inexperienced unemployed and not in the universe.
 In 1970 the question was asked of all persons age 12 and older who worked at least one month during 1969, regardless of whether they had a job at the time of the census.
-This is an important difference from the 1990 and 2000 censuses, which applied the question to persons employed at the time of census, and from the 2010 and 2015 census which applied to all economically active persons.
+This is an important difference from the 1990-2000 and 2015-2020 censuses, which applied the question to persons employed at the time of census, and from the 2010 census which applied to all economically active persons.

 Comparability — Morocco [top]